dlbewley/demo-autofs/networking/readme.md

 ## Logical Network Definition

-The `ClusterUserDefinedNetwork` [localnet-1924](../components/localnet-1924/clusteruserdefinednetwork.yaml) references `physicalNetworkName` "pysnet-vmdata" which is associated with the bridge "br-vmdata" by [this NNCP](../components/physnet-mapping/nncp.yaml)  which defines an [OVS bridge mapping](https://gist.github.com/dlbewley/9a846ac0ebbdce647af0a8fb2b47f9d0).
+The `ClusterUserDefinedNetwork` [localnet-1924](../components/localnet-1924/clusteruserdefinednetwork.yaml) references `physicalNetworkName` "physnet-vmdata" which is associated with the bridge "br-vmdata" by [this NNCP](../components/physnet-mapping/nncp.yaml)  which defines an [OVS bridge mapping](https://gist.github.com/dlbewley/9a846ac0ebbdce647af0a8fb2b47f9d0).

 ```mermaid
 graph LR;